 Those who are into urban exploration in the Michigan state area, and wanting to explore abandoned places in Michigan, should get comfortable with Michigan trespassing laws.
 Luckily, in the state of Michigan, the laws are easy to understand and are pretty cut and dry.

-For these cases, you should familiarize yourself with Michigan trespassing laws.
 For more about obtaining permission to explore abandoned places in Michigan, check out our guide Explore Abandoned Buildings: How To Get Permission.